 - Ma quéquette: A cringeworthy word for penis.

-- Ma chatte (F): Be careful: this means pussy cat and it has the same double meaning in English.
+- Ma chatte (F): Be careful: this means pussy cat and it also has the same double meaning in English.

 - Ma couille: Literally means my testicle, but you can use it to refer to your friends.